Agen Warehouse

-The Agen Warehouse, also known as the 1201 Western Building is an historic former warehouse building located at 1201 Western Avenue in Seattle, Washington.
-Originally constructed in 1910 by John B. Agen (1856–1920), widely considered the father of the dairy industry in the Northwest, for his wholesale dairy commission business, it was designed by the partnership of John Graham, Sr. and David J. Myers with later additions designed by Graham alone.
+The Agen Warehouse, also known as the 1201 Western Building, is an historic former warehouse building located at 1201 Western Avenue in Seattle, Washington.
+Originally constructed in 1910 for John B. Agen (1856–1920), widely considered the father of the modern dairy industry in the Pacific Northwest, for his wholesale dairy commission business, it was designed by the partnership of John Graham, Sr. and David J. Myers with later additions designed by Graham alone.
 After years of industrial use, the building was fully restored to its present appearance in 1986 for offices and retail with the addition of a penthouse and was added to the National Register of Historic Places on January 23, 1998.

 History

 John Agen's Dairy Empire

 John Bernard Agen was born in 1856 and was raised on his family's large dairy farm near Arcade, New York, where he began working in the dairy industry professionally by age 15.
 In 1876, at age 20, he relocated to Osage, in Northern Iowa where he worked as a dairy farm-hand.
 The following year he became a full-time dealer and by the mid-1880s had built his own creamery and cold storage plant and had a network of farmers across several states.
 In June 1889, encouraged by a large sale to a friend in Seattle and seeking new markets, he decided to go west to take advantage of the clear demand for his products.
 By the time he reached Helena, Montana, news had broken that downtown Seattle had been destroyed by fire on June 6.
 Now torn on whether to take his chances in Seattle or Tacoma, he decided to stick with Seattle.